Nirmal Jit Singh Sekhon: Param Vir Chakra Award

 Sekhon, after being hit, was advised to return to the base by ATC Squadron Leader Virendera Singh Pathania.
-He is said to have flown in straight, wings level for some time, then going inverted and plummeting down, probably due failure of control system.
+He is said to have flown in straight, wings level for some time, then going inverted and plummeting down, probably due to failure of control system.
 He attempted a last-minute ejection, which did not prove successful, as his canopy was seen to fly off.
 The wreckage of the Gnat was found in a gorge near the road coming from Srinagar town to the base, a few miles from the base.
 Despite many efforts by Army and Air Force, his remains were never found due to the mountainous terrain where his fighter went down.

 A detailed story of his effort has been mentioned in fairly detailed account by Air Cmde Kaiser Tufail.
 His skill has been praised in an article by Salim Baig Mirza, the pilot who downed his aircraft during the Indo-Pakistani War of 1971.
 The bravery, flying skill and determination displayed by Flying Officer Sekhon, against odds of 1:6, earned him India's highest wartime medal for gallantry, the Param Vir Chakra.